SystemsApproach/sdn/preface.rst

 them.
 We acknowledge their contributions, with a special thank-you to Yi Tseng, Max Pudelko, and Charles Chan for their contributions to the tutorials that this book includes as hands-on exercises.
-We also thank Charles Chan, Jennifer Rexford, Nick McKeown, Kentaro Ebisawa, and Motonori Shindo for their comments and feedback.
+We also thank Charles Chan, Jennifer Rexford, Nick McKeown, Kentaro Ebisawa, Motonori Shindo, and Sina Ebrahimi for their comments and feedback.

 ..
 To include in epub and printed versions